I take the time and think it through28th Oct 2020

 7 Building Blocks has: Made me thinks things through.

-I had just finished the Ultimate Beginners' Course when I embarked on the Seven Building Blocks so I was already starting to work more deliberately with camera settings.
+What are the differences before 7 Blocks & after?
+I had just finished the Masterclass in Photography' Course when I embarked on the Seven Building Blocks so I was already starting to work more deliberately with camera settings.
 Before that I had been on weekend courses and belonged to a camera club so I thought I knew what I was doing.
 Making time to think each element through has made a big difference, now there is less chance involved in getting better shots so long as I take the time and think it through.

+What is the course worth to you?
 Every penny I paid for it and more.
 I can revisit elements if I feel the need to.
 I have downloaded the complete videos for future reference along with the worksheets.

+Would you recommend The 7 Blocks?
 I would recommend the course to people who already have some familiarity with their camera settings but want to advance their photography to the next level.
 The worksheets leave more to the individual - they make you think about it rather than relying on Mike to tell you what to do quite so much.
 You have to ask yourself questions about how you want your shot to look and then decide what settings will achieve that.

+Tell us about your achievements (Published / sold / 100s of likes etc.)?
 I have been taking part in Photography Locked Down.
 I have entered four of my pictures from the competitions into camera club competitions.
 The first two got good marks - 8.5 and 9 out of a possible 10 and both what they call 'seals' which is 8.5 or above.

+Anything else you'd like to say?
 In order to find images of the right size I have gone for ones I have put into competitions which means the before shot is one of my better efforts before Mike's influence began in April.
 The after shots are from PLD and are still pre-7BB but I feel they show some Browne influence in terms of having thought through what I wanted and how to achieve it.
 The picture of me was taken 8 years ago but I still use it as a profile picture at work and on Facebook because it's flattering and was taken by a friend who is a very good portrait photographer.
 I am not sure any of that is helpful.